ahungrynoob/https-pool/README.md

 - options
   - `option.timeout` - https server won't close until secure conntection is established within timeout (default 6000)
   - `option.max_servers` - max num for https servers the pool cached (default 220)
-  - `option.key` - the private key of the root ca which your client trusts or https-pool will use its own
+  - `option.key` and `option.cert`- the private key and cert of the root ca which your client trusts or https-pool will create one
+  - If you don't pass `option.key` and `option.cert`, you need to pass these options:
     - `option.commonName` - the common name option
     - `option.countryName` - the country name option
     - `option.ST` - the ST option
     - `option.localityName` - the locality name option
     - `option.organizationName` - the organization name option
     - `option.OU` - the OU option

 ### HttpsPool#getServer(hostname, listener, callback, timeout)